z1skgr/materials.c/README.md

     D-->|3|G[6-G];
     D-->|8|H[7-H];
 ```
-The program reads an input file containing information about each type of material.
+The program reads an input file containing information about each type of material that assembles the final product.
 The file
 will also have information on pending final product orders.